Saw Shwe Khet: Prome (1417–1422)

-The first mention of Shwe Khet in the royal chronicles was his appointment as governor of Prome (Pyay) by his half cousin King Minkhaung I. The appointment, which came in March 1417 during the height of Forty Years' War against the Hanthawaddy Kingdom, was certainly an important one for Ava (Inwa) as Prome, along with Toungoo (Taungoo), was one of the two major states bordering Hanthawaddy.
+The first mention of Shwe Khet in the royal chronicles was his appointment as governor of Prome (Pyay) by his half cousin King Minkhaung I. The appointment, which came in March 1417 during the height of Forty Years' War against the Hanthawaddy kingdom, was certainly an important one for Ava (Inwa) as Prome, along with Toungoo (Taungoo), was one of the two major states bordering Hanthawaddy.
 Shwe Khet, now styled as Minye Kyawswa, succeeded Thihathu, who was recalled to Ava (Inwa) to become the crown prince.

 Tharrawaddy (1422–1427)

-Shwe Khet's rule at Prome lasted until Thihathu came to power in 1422.
-Shwe Khet, who was married to Thihathu's ex-wife Princess Min Hla Htut of Ava, tried to curry favor with his new overlord by sending a white elephant, a propitious symbol of Burmese sovereigns.
+Shwe Khet's rule at Prome lasted until Thihathu came to power in 1421.
+Shwe Khet tried to curry favor with his new overlord by sending a white elephant, a propitious symbol of Burmese sovereigns.
 Thihathu accepted the gift but nonetheless demoted Shwe Khet to become a district-level governor at Tharrawaddy (Thayawadi), southernmost district of Prome.

 Shwe Khet accepted his new position.
 At Tharrawaddy, Shwe Khet made an alliance with the new governor of Prome, Min Maha by giving his daughter Shin Yun.
 But his position at the frontier district became tenuous in 1425–26 when Ava went through a series of succession crises.
 Kings Thihathu and Min Hla were assassinated in August and November 1425, respectively.
 Shwe Khet's brother-in-law Gov. Kye-Taung Nyo of Kale (Kalay) seized the Ava throne but lost it six months later when Gov. Thado of Mohnyin toppled Nyo's regime at Ava.
 Thado himself faced a series of rebellions.
 Taking advantage of the situation, King Binnya Ran I of Hanthawaddy Pegu seized Tharrawaddy.

 Tharrawaddy would remain under Hanthawaddy control until 1446.
 Ava ceded the region in 1431 in a peace treaty that also sent Shwe Khet's sister Soe Min Wimala Dewi to wed Ran in a marriage of state.